MicrosoftDocs/learn/learn-pr/azure/intro-to-containers/includes/3-exercise-deploy-docker-image-locally.md

     docker run -d -p 8080:80 mcr.microsoft.com/dotnet/core/samples:aspnetapp
     ```

-5. Open a web browser and go to the page for the sample web app at `http://localhost:8080`.
+5. Open a web browser, and navigate to the page for the sample web app at `http://localhost:8080`.
 The page looks like the following screenshot.

     :::image type="content" source="../media/3-sample-web-app.png" alt-text="Screenshot of the sample web app running in a browser." loc-scope="other"::: <!--no-loc -->